mariuste/LCD_Timer_Clock/HW/Findings_PT1.md

 COMMENTS
 - use BAT down to 3.4V (lcd gets less and less visible)
 - when nUSB_PD_OK = high, consider power budget to be 900 mA; charging max is 400 mA, therefore LEDs should be in sum <= 900mA - 400 mA (charging) - 300mA (DFPlayer) - 20mA (remaining circuit) = 180 mA (add some tolerance).
-Consider sum of main LEDs as well as background lighting LEDs
+Consider sum of main LEDs as well as background lighting LEDs -> see PCB_Bot "add high side switch between VBUS and D401" to eliminate this requirement.
+LEDs can be driven at full power at any time this this change.
+I assume the ouput of IC201 is limited to 400 mA at any time.